CWA Diamond Dagger

 The recipient of this award is selected from nominations provided by CWA members.
 Nominees have to meet two essential criteria: first, their careers must be marked by sustained excellence, and second, they must have made a significant contribution to crime writing published in the English language, whether originally or in translation.
 The award is made purely on merit without reference to age, gender or nationality.

-2017 Diamond Dagger Winner – Ann Cleeves
+CWA Diamond Dagger Winner 2019

 The CWA Diamond Dagger is selected from nominations provided by CWA members.
 Nominees have to meet two essential criteria: first, their careers must be marked by sustained excellence, and second, they must have made a significant contribution to crime writing published in the English language.
-Ann Cleeves meets these criteria in style.